 The charts below indicate the performance improvements achieved in the 5-year 2003-2008 period.

 Remember, though, MaP is a VOLUNTARY testing program.
 Manufacturers may choose to participate, but are under no compulsion to do so.
 Therefore, not all toilet models found in the marketplace (at the wholesalers, distributors, retail outlets, plumbing supply houses) will have been MaP tested.
-But, since 2003, nearly 4,000 different toilet models have been tested, 3,500 of which are reported in the two public databases (tank-type and flushometer valve) on this website!
+But, since 2003, over 4,000 different toilet models have been tested, 3,600 of which are reported in the several public databases (tank-type and flushometer valve) on this website!

 To learn what manufacturers must do to participate in MaP and submit their toilet models for testing, go here.